-Recently, several initiatives have started compiling model evaluation, input or driving data for a wide range of applications of process-based vegetation models (Huntzinger et al., 2013; Kelley et al., 2013; Warszawski et al., 2014; Sitch et al., 2015).
-Although these initiatives have leveraged important scientific progress, many of them have focussed on the global scale, mostly providing input and driving data from global products.
-Such global products generally lack the breadth and depth of process-level detail required to rigorously assess model performance.
-The database for the project "Towards robust PROjections of european FOrests UNDer climate change" (hereafter PROFOUND DB) described here, aims to bring together data from a wide range of data sources to evaluate vegetation models and simulate climate impacts at the forest stand scale.
+Recently, several initiatives have started compiling model evaluation, input or driving data for a wide range of applications of process-based vegetation models (Huntzinger et al., 2013; Kelley et al., 2013; Warszawski et al., 2014; Sitch et al., 2015; Collier et al., 2018).
+Although these initiatives have leveraged important scientific progress, many of them have focussed on the global scale, mostly providing evaluation, input and driving data from global products.
+Such global products generally lack the breadth and depth of process-level detail required to rigorously assess model performance at smaller scales as for example they lack longterm and detailed measurements of forest stand structure.
+The database for the project "Towards robust projections of European forests under climate change" (hereafter PRO-FOUND DB) described here aims to bring together data from a wide range of data sources to evaluate vegetation models and simulate climate impacts at the forest stand scale.
 It has been designed to fulfil two objectives:

-- To allow for a thorough evaluation of complex, process-based vegetation models using multiple data streams covering a range of processes at different temporal scales - To allow for climate impact assessments by providing the latest climate scenario data.
+- to allow for a thorough evaluation of complex, processbased vegetation models using multiple data streams covering a range of processes at different temporal scales and - to allow for climate impact assessments by providing the latest climate scenario data.

 The PROFOUND DB only provides data for individual forest stands but contains a number of elements that are designed to foster comparison of both global/regional models and local models.
 The climate data, for example, are provided locally (or bias-corrected using local data) in the same way that stand-scale vegetation models would need them and also extracted from global gridded datasets that global vegetation models would use.
-The PROFOUND DB is also designed to allow for disentangling of uncertainties that affect quantitative model predictions in ecology (cf. Lindner et al., 2014; Dietze, 2017 for an explanation of different uncertainty types), for example by facilitating standardized evaluations of structural or process uncertainties via model comparisons.
+The PROFOUND DB is also designed to allow for disentangling of uncertainties that affect quantitative model predictions in ecology (see Lindner et al., 2014, and Dietze, 2017, for an explanation of different uncertainty types), for example by facilitating standardized evaluations of structural or process uncertainties via model comparisons.
 Model input and driver uncertainty are addressed through a wide range of climate data from different sources, covering the full range of Representative Concentration Pathways (RCPs).
-Collalti et al. (2018, 2019) for example, have used the PROFOUND DB to study the effects of thinning on carbon use efficiency across a combination of all four RCPs and five Global Climate Models.
+Collalti et al. (2018, 2019), for example, have used the PROFOUND DB to study the effects of thinning on carbon use efficiency across a combination of all four RCPs and five global climate models.
 Finally, parametric uncertainty can be assessed through the wide range of data that can be used for inverse calibration.
-In the following we describe the main components of the PROFOUND DB (Reyer et al., 2019) and an R-Package (Silveyra Gonzalez et al., 2019) developed to explore the database and allow rapid and easy access for modellers.
+In the following we describe the main components of the PROFOUND DB (Reyer et al., 2020) and an R Package (Silveyra Gonzalez et al., 2020) developed to explore the database and allow rapid and easy access for modellers.